sofathitesh/doconce/doc/demos/tutorial/html/_sources/tutorial.txt

     as Google wiki, LaTeX, and Sphinx.
 A primary application of Doconce is just to make the initial versions of a Sphinx or wiki document.

-  * Contrary to the similar Pandoc translator, Doconce integrates with Sphinx and Google wiki.
-However, if these formats are not of interest, Pandoc is obviously a superior tool.
+  * Contrary to the similar (and superior) Pandoc translator, Doconce supports Sphinx, Google wiki, Creole wiki (for bitbucket.org), lots of computer code environments in LaTeX, and a special exercise syntax.
+Doconce also also runs preprocessors (including Mako) such that the author can mix ordinary text with programming construction for generating parts of the text.

 Doconce was particularly written for the following sample applications: